launchdarkly/ios-client-sdk/CONTRIBUTING.md

 This SDK is built with [XCode](https://developer.apple.com/xcode/).
 This version is built and tested with XCode 11.4.

 [Mint](https://github.com/yonaskolb/Mint) is used to manage dev tooling ([SwiftLint](https://github.com/realm/SwiftLint) and [Sourcery](https://github.com/krzysztofzablocki/Sourcery)).
-The build is setup so these are not required for building the current code in the repository, but Sourcery is used to regenerate test mocks so may be required when building the test target after changes to the SDK code.
+The build is set up so these are not required for building the current code in the repository, but Sourcery is used to regenerate test mocks so it may be required when building the test target after changes to the SDK code.
 Install `mint` with `brew install mint`.

 ### Building